 The few weeks between Thanksgiving and Winter break are always CrAzY in elementary classrooms.
 Am I right?!?
 And as soon as the calendar flips to December, teachers know it’s next to impossible to get your students to focus in class!
 How can I keep my students learning during the winter holidays?
 What keeps students engaged in my lesson plans in December?
 Whether you’re a veteran teacher or a new teacher this blog post will give you some classroom management tips to use during the chaos that is December in the classroom.

-Here are a few tips to help you survive and thrive during this chaotic time in the classroom:
+Here are a few classroom management tips to help you survive and thrive during this chaotic time:

 1. Keep your routines in place.
 Well… as much as you can anyway.
 Special events, like assemblies, music concerts, and parties are notorious for popping up this time of year.
 Keeping your daily routines in place as much as possible will help kids remember expectations.
 Morning meetings or other morning routines are the most important for setting the tone for the day.

 2. Don’t expect perfection and give grace.
 It is definitely okay to keep kids accountable to rules and expectations, but plan on lots of redirection and lots of love during December.
 Kids are going to be easily distracted and do unexpected things due to stress you cannot see.
 Honestly, you can add grown ups to this list too.
 Everyone has other things on their minds this time of year.
 Kids are excited that Santa Claus is coming.
 Some kids are wondering if Santa is going to come at all.
 Some kids overheard mom and dad fighting over money last night.
 Some kids are curious why Santa didn’t send them an elf on the shelf when it seems like everyone else has one.